-Okay, it’s not been a great year for David de Gea.
-He was poor at the World Cup and has suffered plenty in the Premier League this season.
+Okay, it has not been a great year for David de Gea.
+He was poor at the World Cup and has made numerous high-profile mistakes in the Premier League.

 This is just a downturn in form for the Spaniard, though.
 His form has suffered because of the chaos at Manchester United, and it won’t be long before he’s back at his best.
-And when he is, football will be reminded just how good a goalkeeper De Gea is.
+And when he is, football fans will be reminded of what they have been missing.
 When he’s at his best, he’s arguably the best goalkeeper in world football.

-De Gea has better reflexes than anyone around, can pull off gravity-defying saves at will and is even good at making saves with his feet.
-He’s got the full package, as he showed in that spectacular display against Tottenham Hotspur earlier this season.
+De Gea has better reflexes than anyone around; he can pull off gravity-defying saves at will, and is even good at making saves with his feet.
+He has got the full package, as he showed in that spectacular display against Tottenham Hotspur earlier this season.

 2. Marc Andre Ter Stegen

 It seems ridiculous to think that Andre Ter Stegen once couldn’t get a game outside of the Champions League for Barcelona.

 The German had to fight for his place as Barca number one, but that status is well and truly his now.
 After some early blunders in his career, he’s bounced back to become one of the most consistent goalkeepers in world football.
 Ter Stegen’s best attribute is his ability with the ball at his feet, but he’s also got excellent reflexes and provides a calming influence behind Barca’s back four.